 Translated by Jelena Kitamura

-There are countless cherry blossom viewing spots all around Japan.
-You can experience different cherry blossom scenery close to Tokyo.
-Here are 7 destinations where you can admire cherry blossoms from hot springs, at an ancient city, and with Mt.
+There are countless cherry blossom viewing spots near Tokyo great for day trips with gorgeous sakura and nature.
+Here are 7 destinations in 2020 where you can admire cherry blossoms from hot springs, at an ancient city, and with Mt.
 Fuji.

 Written by MATCHA